 |Property Taxes||1.61% as a percentage of primary home|

-The state of Nebraska does have an individual income tax.
+The state of Nebraska has state income tax.
 Like most states with income tax, it is calculated on a marginal scale with multiple brackets (4).
-The tax rates range from between 2.46% to 6.84% for 2020.
-The highest bracket starts at $31,750.
+The tax rates range from between 2.46% to 6.64%.

 The state of Nebraska two (2) tax rates for Corporate income taxes,

 - 5.58% for income < $100,000